Monday, September 13, 2021

 Ongoing postings – jobs will be posted online as received from employers

-Study Break – No interview (please note: there may be interviews the Friday before and the Monday after the break)
+Study Break – No interviews (please note: there may be interviews the Friday before and the Monday after the break)

 Student Guide to Co-operative Education

 The Student Guide to Co-operative Education will lead you through your co-operative education journey.
 This document covers a wide variety of co-op information, which will answer many of your questions as you begin the co-operative education program.
-To download the Student Guide to Co-operative Education click here »
+You can find the Student Guide to Co-operative Education on our Moodle page.

 As per Terms & Conditions for Co-op Students: